nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 ## 2 About Us ##

-Nilenso is a boutique software consultancy based primarily in Bangalore (India).
+nilenso is a boutique software consultancy based primarily in Bangalore (India).
 In our 3-year history, we have built large machine learning, analytics, streaming data, experimentation, and mapping/transportation systems.
 We continue to run the largest of these systems in production for our clients today.
 You can read more about our recent work at:

 > http://nilenso.com/recent-tech.html.

-Our designers and developers speak regularly at conferences and the talks we haven't mentioned can be found here:
+Our designers and developers speak regularly at conferences, the talks that were recorded over the years can be found here:

 > http://nilenso.com/talks.html